Global solvability of a networked integrate-and-fire model of McKean-Vlasov type: Introduction

-It is worth mentioning that the main lines for proving the \textit{a priori} estimate on the Lipschitz constant of $e : t \mapsto {\mathbb E}(M_t)$ are probabilistic, thus justifying the use of a stochastic approach to handle the model.
-Indeed, the key step in the control of the Lipschitz constant of $e$ is an \textit{intermediate} estimate of H\"older type, the proof of which is inspired from the probabilistic arguments used by Krylov and Safonov \cite{krylov:safonov} for establishing the H\"older regularity of solutions to non-smooth PDEs.
+It is worth mentioning that the main lines for proving the {a priori} estimate on the Lipschitz constant of $e\dvtx t \mapsto {\mathbb E}(M_t)$ are probabilistic, thus justifying the use~of a stochastic approach to handle the model.
+Indeed, the key step in the control of~the Lipschitz constant of $e$ is an \textit{intermediate} estimate of H\"older type, the proof of which is inspired from the probabilistic arguments used in \citet{krylovsafonov} for establishing the H\"older regularity of solutions to nonsmooth PDEs.